 Use washable table napkins instead of paper napkins—cloth napkins are usually much larger and more absorbent than paper products, and they can dress up your dinner table too!

 New baby?
 Buy washable cotton diapers (look for them at yard sales or charitable outlets).
-Check the yellow pages to see if there is a diaper service in your area.
 If you select those with Velcro wraps, reusable diapers are just as convenient and may even be cheaper than disposable diapers.